Cavities & Tooth Decay

 Why Cleaning Your Teeth Regularly is Important

 Regular dental checkups can help prevent decay, or detect decay at early easily treatable stages.
-If you’re due for a dental examination, or desire more information on preventing tooth decay, please give us a call 524-1700.
+If you’re due for a dental examination, or desire more information on preventing tooth decay, please give us a call at (208) 524-1700.